ralphwillgoss/elk-docker-azure-storage-emulator/README.md

 * When the contaniner has started for the first time, no index will exist for Elastic Search.
   You need some data in the table you have configured to monitor, before you can create the elastic search index.

-* You need to assign at least 4096MB of RAM docker or Elastic Search won't start.
+* You need to assign at least 4096MB of RAM to Docker or Elastic Search won't start.

 ## Building Docker Image
 1. Ensure Docker for Windows is running.